Rajata-Hegde/Python-GUI/README.md

 ### **Prime Factor Finder**
 - **Calculate Largest Prime Factor**: Computes the largest prime factor of a given number.
 - **Input Validation**: Provides feedback if the input is invalid (e.g., 0, 1, or negative numbers).
 - **Error Handling**: Includes safeguards against invalid inputs with user-friendly error messages.
+- **History tracking**: View a history of previous calculations.

 ---